-Jennifer Paull’s father was born in Austro-Hungary into the small Hungarian-speaking minority of what was then the Province of Slovakia, later Czechoslovakia and more recently Slovakia again.
+Jennifer Paull’s father (whose mother was directly related to Giacomo Meyerbeer, Felix Mendelssohn and Arnold Schoenberg) was born in Austro-Hungary into the small Hungarian-speaking minority of what was then the Province of Slovakia, later Czechoslovakia and more recently Slovakia again.
 Her mother was half Scottish and a quarter Welsh.
 The final quarter being English, Jennifer Paull first saw the light of day on 24 November 1944 in Liverpool (most fortuitously at the time) and remains convinced that the above cultural pizzazz both elucidates and is responsible for absolutely everything she has undertaken in her artistically inquisitive, colourful and nomadic life.

 The discovery of the oboe d’amore, whilst an oboe student at the Royal College of Music (London), changed both her life and that of this almost forgotten, beautiful instrument to which she subsequently dedicated her own.
 She remains the only soloist and recording artist ever to have devoted an international career to the oboe d’amore (the alto oboe) for which she is acknowledged as being the reference for the contemporary instrument.
 Her lifetime has been spent in researching and commissioning works for all the rare members of the oboe family, particularly that which she made her own.
 She is a recording artist, lecturer, cultural theorist, writer and publisher.